yurayli/imdb_sentiment/README.md

 4. recurrent network
 5. nbsvm

-The ensembled model can achieve to auc score 0.9766 (cnn models + nbsvm).
+The ensembled model can achieve auc score of 0.9766 (cnn models + nbsvm).